shade/vscode-bitcoinscript/README.md

-# Bitcoin Script
+# Bitcoin Scripting Language

 This is the syntax highlighting extension for the Bitcoin Scripting Language also known as Bitcoin Script or simply, Script.
 Specifically, this extension adheres to the grammar for post-genesis Bitcoin SV.

-The file type for Bitcoin Script is `.bs`
+The file type for the Bitcoin Scripting Language is `.bs`

 ## Features
 - [x] Syntax highlighting